Chechen Revolution: 1991 Soviet Coup

 On 19 August, a coup was carried out in Moscow, where the State Committee on the State of Emergency (GKChP), a group of Communist Party functionaries, KGB officials and Soviet generals, took over and stripped the country's president, Mikhail Gorbachev, of his power.
 The group accused Gorbachev and his leadership of implementing political and economic reforms which, as they argued, caused chaos in the country and threatened the collapse of the Soviet Union.
 On 20 August, New Union Treaty was planned to be signed, which would have effectively transformed the Soviet Union into a loose confederation.
 Though the treaty was intended to save the union, the hardliners feared that it would increase the power of constituent republics and encourage them to press for full independence.
 GKChP announced that it would take "necessary steps" to preserve the Soviet Union.

 The coup caused mixed reactions in the union republics.
-Independence-minded republics, such as Lithuania, Latvia, Estonia and etc., condemned the coup and supported its main opponent, Boris Yeltsin.
-Some republics supported the coup, such as Azerbaijan, Turkmenistan and etc. Ukraine, Kazakhstan and others choose to hold a neutral position.
+Independence-minded republics, such as Lithuania, Latvia, Estonia etc., condemned the coup and supported its main opponent, Boris Yeltsin.
+Some republics supported the coup, such as Azerbaijan, Turkmenistan etc. Ukraine, Kazakhstan and others choose to hold a neutral position.